wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 To verify whether the reading list is personalized for each user, you can sign in as a different user.
 The reading list items you entered above will not appear for the other user.

+Congratulations!
+You have successfully exposed a service endpoint as a REST API via Choreo and securely consumed the API from a web application.